awsdocs/aws-cdk-guide/doc_source/cdk_pipeline.md

 CDK Pipelines are self\-updating: if you add new application stages or new stacks, the pipeline automatically reconfigures itself to deploy those new stages and/or stacks\.

 If you've looked at our [AWS CodePipeline example](codepipeline_example.md), CDK Pipelines can do everything that example does, and more, with less code\.
-Going forward, we anticipate widespread adoption of CDK Pipelines by AWS CDK users\.
+Going forward, we anticipate widespread adoption of CDK Pipelines by AWS CDK developers\.

 **Note**
 CDK Pipelines is currently in developer preview, and its API is subject to change\.
 Breaking API changes will be announced in the AWS CDK [Release Notes](https://github.com/aws/aws-cdk/releases)\.